Advocacy Programme Coordinator (Half-time) – Contract of Indefinite Duration

 This position is funded by the HSE (Section 39).

-SHEP is supported in the delivery of our extensive training programme by a panel of SHEP Trainers who are involved on a contract-for-service basis.
-The SHEP Trainer Panel is full at present.
+SHEP is supported in the delivery of our extensive training programme by a team of SHEP Facilitators who are involved on a contract-for-service basis.

-SHEP’s Community Education for Health & Well-being is delivered by a panel of over 100 Community Tutors who are trained by the Project.
-Training as a tutor with SHEP involves completing the Project’s two foundation courses, the SHEP Certificate in Facilitation, successful completion of at least one Tutor Training course, and successful completion of at least one apprenticeship.
+SHEP’s Community Education for Health & Well-being is delivered by a team of over 100 Community Tutors who are trained by the Project.
+Training as a Tutor with SHEP involves completing the Project’s two foundation courses, the SHEP Certificate in Facilitation, successful completion of at least one SHEP Tutor Training course, and successful completion of at least one SHEP apprenticeship.

-SHEP’s Coiscéim Low-Cost Counselling Programme is supported by a panel of over 100 pre-accredited and accredited counsellors/psychotherapists.
-From time to time there are opportunities to join the panel.
+SHEP’s Coiscéim Low-Cost Counselling Programme is supported by a team of over 100 pre-accredited and accredited counsellors/psychotherapists.
+From time to time there are opportunities to join the team.
 If you are interested please refer to the Counselling Section of this website.